 Switzerland was country number two on my tour of Europe.
 I travelled with Flixbus from Lyon to Bern for about 10 Euros.
 Flix became my favourite company to travel with, you can get all over Europe with them.
 Tickets are cheap, seats are comfy and wifi is reliable.
 You can’t complain.
 Especially not when you compare it to the megabus..

 Unfortunately for me, I am cursed to always choose to sit on the side of the bus with the worst view.
 Despite this I still got to catch a few glimpses out the window on the other side as we were driving through the Alps.
-It was as if we had driven straight into a postcard.
-It was like that scene in The Simpsons movie where they are driving into Alaska and Homer puts the picture of the map on the window.
-It had all the passive, lone travellers on the bus in awe.
+I felt as if we had driven straight into a postcard.
+It was like that scene in The Simpsons movie where they are driving to Alaska and Homer puts the picture of the map on the window.
+Everyone on the bus collectively turned in awe.

 Couchsurfing is a free, universal platform connecting travellers from every country.
 Once you have made an account you can offer to host travellers in your home or you can use it to search for hosts when you travel.

 I have stayed with fellow Couchsurfers quite a few times now and have had lovely experiences.
 It’s a great way to meet like-minded people and get a local experience of the city.

 Switzerland is not a country that’s particularly budget friendly..
 I somehow managed to spend £12 on a six-inch subway meal and a cookie.
 For my stay in Bern, I decided to look for some one that would put me up for a couple nights.
 This led me to meeting the wonderful Leon.